AbstractNoun/Persona-Engine-3/Simulation Framework Protocol.md

 ---

-## V. BUILDING DOCUMENTS
+## VI.
+BUILDING DOCUMENTS

 Each Persistent Location maintains a Building Document to track:
-- Apartment assignments
+- Apartment, building, or other assignment of circumscribed spaces
 - Shared spaces and infrastructure
-- Known narrative facts and spatial details
+- Known narrative facts and spatial details including Persona and non-Persona (i.e narrative) residents
+- Structural motifs

 > [NOTE: Building Documents are updated only with User approval.
 The Engine may propose updates after scenes.]